 "Ideally, a productive argument is solution-focused and figuring out what works best, and not about yelling over each other or beating the other person’s argument or point of view into the ground," she says.

-Is there anything you can agree on?
+anything you can agree on?
 If so, zero in on that.
 And then try to agree to disagree, or reach some form of compromise.
 Because even though it feels really great to win an argument, it's really about hearing the other person out.
 This is, after all, the best way to have effective conversations.